The Easiest Way To Fix Storage Full Problem On iPhone Devices

 But no, you don’t need to delete a lot of personal data.
 Actually, it will let you have a little more free space on your phone, but anytime soon it will get full again and you will be getting the same message again.

-The best way to deal with it
+The best way to fix storage full problem

 When you connect your iPhone to iTunes, there is a bar showing your storage and how much storage is taken by each category.